 - Moto G7 Power

 - Moto E6

-We knew HMD Global would clarify which Nokia phones would get Android 10, but we weren’t expecting them to do so quite so fast.
-Mere minutes after the Android 10 announcement, HMD Global was ready, sending through the planned update schedule.
+We knew HMD Global would clarify which Nokia phones would get Android 10, but we weren’t expecting them to do so quite this fast.
+Mere minutes after the Android 10 announcement, HMD Global was ready with the planned update schedule.